Skip to main content

 Plan for a New Taipei meal, not for a guaranteed tasting-menu night

-The strongest verified reason to choose this restaurant is the confirmed recognition.
-Chia I is a 2026 MICHELIN Plate venue in New Taipei, but that does not verify luxury service, a formal format, a chef-driven tasting menu, or any specific cuisine.
+The strongest reason to choose this restaurant is the confirmed recognition.
+Chia I is a 2026 MICHELIN Plate venue in New Taipei, but that does not establish luxury service, a formal format, a chef-driven tasting menu, or any specific cuisine.
 Treat it as a New Taipei dining option with outside recognition, then decide whether the location and practical details fit your trip.

 How to place it in a New Taipei food day